nerdguy-lab/hello/README.md

-# hello
+# Hello

-A repository for practising git commands.
+This is the Hello World example from the git tutorial.